LimingXLiming/JiangLiming/_pages/Publication.md

   <li>A. Orabi, A. Khan*, Liming Jiang, T. Yarlagadda, A. Usmani.
 2021.
 Integrated nonlinear structural simulation of tall buildings in fire.
 Engineering Structures (IF=4.471, JCR2021).DOI:10.1016/j.engstruct.2021.113593</li>
   <li> Khan, A., Khan, M., Zhang, C., Liming Jiang, Usmani, A., 2021.
 OpenFIRE: An Open Computational Framework for Structural Response to Real Fires.
 Fire Technology.</li>
    <li> M. Anwar, J. Qiu, Liming Jiang*, A. Usmani,  2021.
 Modelling concrete slabs subjected to localised fire action with OpenSees, Journal of Structural Fire Engineering(invited submission). https://doi.org/10.1108/JSFE-05-2021-0033</li>
+  <li> Liming Jiang*, Y.Jiang, Z., Zhang, A., Usmani, 2021.
+Thermal analysis in OpenSees for fire and its smart application interface towards natural fire modelling.
+Fire Technology.</li>
   <li> Liming Jiang, A. Orabi, J. Jiang, A., Usmani, 2020.
 Modelling concrete slabs subjected to fires using nonlinear layered shell elements and concrete damage plasticity material.
 Engineering Structures (IF=4.471), 234, 111977.</li>
-  <li> Liming Jiang*, Y.Jiang, Z., Zhang, A., Usmani, 2021.
-Thermal analysis in OpenSees for fire and its smart application interface towards natural fire modelling.
-Fire Technology.</li>
+  <li> X. Dai, S. Welch, O. Vassart, K. Cábová, Liming.
+Jiang, J. Maclean, G.C.
+Clifton, and A. Usmani, 2020.
+An Extended Travelling Fire Method (ETFM) Framework for Performance-Based Structural Design, Fire and Materials, 3, 1-21 </li>
+  <li>M.A.Khan, Liming Jiang, K. A. Cashell and A. Usmani, 2019.
+Virtual hybrid simulation of beams with web openings in fire.
+Journal of Structural Fire Engineering, 11(1), 118-134.</li>
+  <li>S.W.
+Chen, Liming Jiang*, L. Wu, Y. Wang, and A. Usmani, 2019.
+Damage investigation of cementitious fire resistive coatings under complex loading.
+Construction and Building Materials (IF=6.141) 204: 659-674.</li>
+  <li>T.Yarlagadda, H.Hajiloo, Liming Jiang, M.Green and A.Usmani, 2018.
+Preliminary modelling of Plasco Tower Collapse.
+International Journal of High-Rise Buildings 7(4):397-408.</li>
+  <li> Liming Jiang and A. Usmani, 2018.
+Towards scenario fires – modelling structural response to fire using an integrated computational tool.
+Advances in Structural Engineering, 21(13), 2056–2067.</li>
+  <li> Liming Jiang*, S.W.
+Chen and A. Usmani, 2018.
+Feasibility of dimensionally reduced heat transfer analysis for structural members subjected to localised fire.
+Advances in Structural Engineering, 21(11):1708-1722.</li>
   <li>M.A.Khan, Liming Jiang*, K.A.
 Cashell, and A. Usmani, 2018.
 Analysis of restrained composite beams exposed to fire using a hybrid simulation approach.
 Engineering Structures (IF=4.471), 172: 956-966.</li>
-  <li>S.W.
-Chen, Liming Jiang*, L. Wu, Y. Wang, and A. Usmani, 2019.
-Damage investigation of cementitious fire resistive coatings under complex loading.
-Construction and Building Materials (IF=6.141) 204: 659-674.</li>
   <li>Liming Jiang* and A. Usmani, 2018.
 Computational performance of beam-column elements in modelling structural members subjected to localised fire.
 Engineering Structures (IF=4.471), 156,490–502. </li>
   <li> J. Jiang, Liming Jiang, P. Kotsovinos, J. Zhang and A. Usmani, 2015.
 OpenSees Software Architecture for the Analysis of Structures in Fire.
 Journal of Computing in Civil Engineering, 29(1):1-13.</li>
   <li> S.W.
 Chen, Liming Jiang, A. Usmani, G.Q.
 Li and C. Jin, 2015.
 Damage mechanisms in cementitious coatings on steel members under axial loading.
 Construction & Building Materials , 90:18-35.</li>